aebange/programmingClass/Python/pythonBasics.md

     - `S = 'Spam'`, `S.find(pa) >> 1 `('find' is the method and it works on strings)
 -  **Getting help:** Whenever curious about a function or method, simply type help(x.function) to see the syntax in the interpreter.
 Results will vary depending on the object type of the variable used.
     - `S = [1,2,3,"four]`, `help(S.insert)`
--  **Nesting:** Objects of any type can be nested within eachother.
+-  **Nesting:** Objects of any type can be nested within each other.
 So lists can be nested in lists can be nested in dictionaries can be nested in lists.
     - `L = [1,2,3,4]`, `X = ["A","B","C"]`, `L.append(X) >>> L >>> [1,2,3,4,["A","B","C"]]`
+-  **Sequences vs Mappings:** Sequences store items and information based on relative position, whereas mappings store information based on keys.

 ### Python Data Types
 -  **Numbers:**